 LO number Learning outcome Learning and Teaching methods Assessment methods B1 Plan, execute and present an independent piece of work, in which qualities such as time management, problem solving and independence are evident, as well as interpretation and evaluation of the quality of evidence.
-These outcomes are developed primarily through seminars, tutorials, workshops, Essays, exams, reports, portfolios, dissertation, presentations, infographics, B2 Construct reasoned argument, synthesising relevant information and exercising critical judgement student and tutor -led sessions, skills, discussion and knowledge- based classes, and simulation exercises.
-Methods vary based on the topics being covered projects, reports, seminar performance, briefing papers, creating documentaries and blog posts and group and individual work В3 Understand and apply the principles of ethical research as well as demonstrate appropriate behaviour and academic practice.
-B4 Identify, investigate and solve problems through lateral thinking to develop solutions, thinking creatively in both practical and theoretical contexts B5 Recognise and reflect on feedback to critically analyse and improve their work
+These outcomes are developed primarily through seminars, tutorials, workshops, student and tutor Essays, exams, reports, portfolios, dissertation, presentations, infographics, projects, reports, seminar performance, briefing papers, creating documentaries and blog posts, group and individual work B2 Construct reasoned argument, synthesising relevant information and exercising critical judgement -led sessions, skills, discussion and knowledge- based classes, and simulation exercises.
+Methods vary based on the topics being В3 Understand and apply the principles of ethical research as well as demonstrate appropriate behaviour and academic practice.
+B4 Identify, investigate and solve problems through lateral thinking to develop solutions, thinking creatively in both practical and theoretical contexts covered B5 Recognise and reflect on feedback to critically analyse and improve their work